 - Painkillers or triptans for migraine attacks not working very well, or you are unable to take them because of side-effects or other problems.

 - Migraine attacks, which are suspected of causing medication-induced headache.
 You can read more about this in the treatment section of this leaflet.
-(See also separate leaflet called Medication-overuse Headache (Medication-induced Headache) which has further details.)
+(See also the separate leaflet called Medication-overuse Headache (Medication-induced Headache) which has further details.)

 - Menstrual migraine.